tjmahr/tjmahr.github.io/_posts/2019-11-25-another-mixed-effects-model-visualization.md

 <img src="/figs//2019-11-25-another-mixed-effects-model-visualization/hex-8-demo-1.png" title="A diagram showing vertical lines that become increasingly transparent." alt="A diagram showing vertical lines that become increasingly transparent." width="50%" style="display: block; margin: auto;" />

-This is the other shortcut I used in this diagram: I tell `stat_lineribbon()` to use some color with `00` for the final 2 digits, so that it draws the median as a completely transparent line.
+This is the other shortcut I used in this diagram: I tell `stat_lineribbon()` to use a color with `00` for the final 2 digits, so that it draws the median as a completely transparent line.